mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

         - [`IdentityTokenResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-token.response.ts)
           - Meaning: the user has been authenticated
           - Response Contains:
-            - Authentication information for the user
+            - Authentication information, such as:
-              - An access token, which is a JWT with claims about the user
+              - An access token (which is a JWT with claims about the user)
               - A refresh token
-            - Decryption information for the user
+            - Decryption information, such as:
-              - Includes the user's master-key-encrypted user key (if the user has a master password), along with their KDF settings
+              - The user's master-key-encrypted user key (if the user has a master password), along with their KDF settings
+              - The user's user-key-encrypted private key
-              - Includes an object that contains information about which decryption options the user has available to them
+              - A `userDecryptionOptions` object that contains information about which decryption options the user has available to them
+              - A flag that dictate if the user is required to set or change their master password
+              - Any master password policies the user is required to adhere to

         - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)
           - Meaning: the user needs to complete Two Factor Authentication
-          - Response Contains: information about the user's 2FA requirements, such as which 2FA providers they have available to them, etc.
+          - Response Contains:
+            - A list of which 2FA providers the user has configured
+            - Any master password policies the user is required to adhere to

         - [`IdentityDeviceVerificationResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-device-verification.response.ts)
           - Meaning: the user needs to verify their new device via [new device verification](https://bitwarden.com/help/new-device-verification/)
-          - Response Contains: a boolean property that simply states whether or not the device has been verified
+          - Response Contains: a simple boolean property that states whether or not the device has been verified

    2. **Calls one of the `process[IdentityType]Response()` methods**